Submission Guidelines for The MOPS Blog and additional MOPS Social Media Platforms

 - Original pieces or previously published/posted articles that you want to share

 - And, of course, stories about parenting, mothering and woman-related issues.
 And we’re always up for a good tear-jerker or something to get us laughing.

-We do not publish fiction, individual reviews on divisive issues (including doctrinal or political issues), devotions or bible studies, book or product reviews.
+We do not publish fiction, individual reviews on divisive issues (including doctrinal or political issues), bible studies, book or product reviews.

 How to submit

 To add your voice to the conversation, send your submission to content@MOPS.org.